Forging Paths – Coaching, Counselling, EMDR Therapy, Supervision

 Location

 I mainly offer psychological and EMDR therapy sessions online, allowing you to easily plan sessions around your schedule and choose to be in a place that works well for you.
 It also means that you can continue your therapeutic journey when you’re away, should you so desire.
-We will use Zoom as our platform for the sessions.
+We will use Google Meet as our platform for the sessions.
 Please ensure that you have a stable internet connection so as to avoid connection problems.

 Payment methods